-Castles have stood from ancient times on the same position of the 'new' one of Neuschwanstein and also of Hohenschwangau, the castle which inspired it.
+From ancient times castles have stood on the same position of the 'new' one of Neuschwanstein and also of Hohenschwangau, the castle which inspired it.
 Those before had long decayed and it took the ability to bring dreams to life that left us with the current wonderful heritage left by the Bavarian kings Maximilian II and his son, Ludwig II.

 Hohenschwangau –'The High Country of the Swans' - is like a fairytale village itself.

 From whatever perspective you look, it seems as if it is a story-book village come to life.

 En route, once off the autobahn, the drive through the picturesque countryside of Bavaria is rural.

 The route takes you through beautiful small towns and villages so pretty that it explains why similar ones appear on chocolate boxes the world-over.

-We had arrived late, as the mountains dimmed the daylight and started setting everything under a soft cover of mist.
+On my first visit we had arrived late.
+The mountains dimmed the remaining daylight and started setting everything under a soft cover of mist.

 Soon it was quite dark.

 In the morning, Hohenschwangau Castle seemed a benevolent spectator on the township below.

-Most people only know of the hamlet through seeking out the castle of the same name – or more commonly, coming to view the beautiful castle of Neuschwanstein, which sits higher up the mountains, and at first sight appears tiny.
+Most people only know of the hamlet through seeking out the castle of the same name – or more commonly, coming to view the beautiful castle of Neuschwanstein which sits higher up the mountains, and which at first sight appears tiny.

-Neuschwanstein was not designed to house the full court, but as a retreat for the King and his guests and it covers just 150 metres (about 164 yards) atop its rocky perch.
+Neuschwanstein was not designed to house the full court, but as a retreat for the King and his guests.
+Its size reflects this, as it covers just 150 metres (about 164 yards) atop its rocky perch.

-While the castle of Neuschwanstein was being built, Hohenschwangau teamed with artisans, transporters bringing the materials and those providing for the workers needs.
+While the castle of Neuschwanstein was being built, Hohenschwangau swarmed with artisans, transporters bringing the building materials, and those providing other goods and services for the workers needs.